TrenchBoot/TrenchBoot.github.io/docs/FAQ.md

 make up TrenchBoot's _Security Engine_, an intermediate mini-OS that processes data gathered by that bootstrap phase.
-During the intermediate phase, the kernel and initramfs work together to measure block devices, individual files, SMBUS/DMI information etc. The kernel and initramfs also provide unseal based, external device and network based attestation.
+During the intermediate phase, the kernel and initramfs work together to measure block devices, individual files, SMBUS/DMI information, etc. The kernel and initramfs also provide unseal based, external device and network based attestation.
 TrenchBoot calls this functionality _Secure Launch_ (aka slaunch).

-## 3. Why does TrenchBoot use an intermediate launcher?
+## 3. What is the TrenchBoot intermediate loader?

 For Linux systems doing both verified (secure) and measured boot, there is an intermediary that handles the security enforcement.
-For verified boot, the intermediary is the UEFI shim loader and for measured boot it is tboot.
+For verified boot, the intermediary is the UEFI shim loader and for measured boot, it is tboot.
+One of the use cases for TrenchBoot is a drop-in replacement of tboot, hence a common Linux-based loader that provides a rich security processing framework is used as an intermediate stage.
+This allows for easy modifications to the framework in an environment that most developers are familiar with.
+Other use cases may choose to modify this stage, or drop it altogether if the security processing is done in the final payload.

-TrenchBoot replaces these intermediary loaders with a common Linux-based loader that provides a rich security processing framework.
-One role that TrenchBoot does not fulfill is that the UEFI shim also serves as a trust delegation point that transitions from Microsoft Authority to Distribution/Installer/No Authority.
-The response why this is not of concern will be addressed in the next question.
+Intermediate loader tends to be the most common DRTM use case, it's how tboot works and how Microsoft's Secure Core DRTM works.
+It allows for starting existing operating systems with minimal or no changes.

 ## 4. How do measurement trust chains contrast with verification trust chains?